Best local multiplayer Switch games

 While the bits in between missions are for a single player only, after a couple of chapters of playing on your lonesome a second player can actually hop into the battlefields to mow down the opponents of your chosen faction alongside you.
 There are plenty of different characters to choose from, and each of them have unique abilities in addition to those granted by specific classes.
 It's easy to get lost in just how much there is to do – and how many enemies there are to slay.

-RELATED: Fire Emblem Warriors: Three Hopes review – "A solid new venture for the Fire Emblem series at large"
+RELATED: Fire Emblem Warriors: Three Hopes review: "A solid new venture for the Fire Emblem series at large"

 13. Diablo 3

 Hacking through hordes of demons and gradually progressing with new skills and gear (read: grinding) in Diablo 3 is one of the best multiplayer games, and it's even better with a friend.
 Plus, the experience translates beautifully to the mobile Switch, ideally paired with a Pro controller.
-Here's one you can almost mindlessly grind through while having a conversation with some music on in the background, although it can also demand your attention during tough boss fights.

 12. Super Mario Maker 2

-The follow-up to the excellent Super Mario Maker is an absolute riot with friends.
-There's something mutually satisfying about playing a course your friend painstakingly labored over, falling for their traps, and eventually triumphing while they proudly examine your every move and associated facial expression.
 If you have sadistic friends, Super Mario Maker 2 can be a uniquely entertaining multiplayer experience when you're playing through their stages, simultaneously enraged by the ruthlessness of their level design and astonished by their ingenuity.
 Of course, the more traditional multiplayer option is to play through and create levels together, which is also great fun, but there's a special attraction to the back-and-forth torture of swapping stages with friends.
+It's still one of the best Mario games around!

 RELATED: Super Mario Maker 2 review: "The complete package of play, create and discover"